libigl/libigl.github.io/docs/tutorial.md

 *Note 2*: CoMISo requires a blas implementation.
 We use the built-in blas in macosx and linux, and we bundle a precompiled binary for VS2015 64 bit.
 Do NOT compile the tutorials in 32 bit on windows.

-#### Libigl Example Project
+!!! tip "Libigl Example Project"
+    We provide a [blank project example](../example-project) showing how to use libigl and CMake.
+    **This is the recommended way of using libigl in your project**.

-We provide a [blank project example](https://github.com/libigl/libigl-example-project) showing how to use libigl and cmake.
-Feel free and encouraged to copy or fork this project as a way of starting a new personal project using libigl.
+    Feel free and encouraged to use this repository as a template to start a new personal project using libigl.

 ### Mesh Representation